bluesky66-dev/kibana/packages/elastic-datemath/readme.md

 # datemath

-Datemath string parser used in HyperSec Kibana
+Datemath string parser used in Kibana